-Your dentist may ask you to observe the range of motion in your jaw and press on your cheeks and around your neck in order to identify the painful sites.
-In the event that the TMJ problem is suspected to be caused by an advanced inflammatory concern, and MRI or a CT may be ordered.
+Your dentist may ask you to observe the range of motion in your jaw and press on your cheeks and around your neck to identify the painful sites.
+If the TMJ problem is suspected to be caused by an advanced inflammatory concern, an MRI or a CT may be ordered.

 4. What is the difference between TMJ pain and tooth pain?

 The majority of the time, your nerves will be able to tell you if it is a tooth responsible for the pain.
 Tooth pain is quite often triggered by food and drinks.
 It can, of course, be spontaneous.
 Pain in the teeth can be a dull pain, acute pain, or spontaneous pain focused on a specific tooth.
 But, TMJ nerves will indicate that the pain is located next to your ear, around the cheek, and sometimes extended down to the neck area.

 Muscle pain around the face can be related to TMJ discomfort.
 Relying on nerves alone isn’t always ideal, particularly when discomfort in the back teeth can refer to jaw pain and tooth pain, and also make it difficult to open your mouth.
 Working with your online dentist can help to recognize the source of your discomfort, and help to take you to the next step in your dental consultation.

 5. Local TMJ Question Online - How can I describe my TMJ pain, using teledentistry live video dentist chat?

 As is expected, the words that you use to describe the dental problem are an important part of diagnosing TMJ virtually using video tel dentists.
 Try to explain in as great a detail as possible, covering some important factors that’ll help with the diagnostic part of your consultation.